nicsure/TD-H3-Engineering/README.md

 BOT = AM
 EOT = USB
 BOTH = FM
-There is a quirk with this that I have not yet been able to eliminate, when switching VFOs between A and B it doesn't update the modulation mode immediatly and you have to perform another action to get it to kick in.
+There is a quirk with this that I have not yet been able to eliminate, when switching VFOs between A and B it doesn't update the modulation mode immediately  and you have to perform another action to get it to kick in.

 # TID Station